The American Diabetes Association is seeking

 Additionally four interest group lecture awards will be presented:

-Richard R. Rubin Award (Behavioral Medicine and Psychology Interest Group)
+Richard R. Rubin Award (Interest Group on Behavioral Medicine and Psychology)

 The following criteria apply to all nominations: